 Discord is a free chat service that allows players to chat with other members in their Discord group, through voice, or even text chat.
 Players can make a list of friends, to quickly be able to contact them, whenever they need to.
 The service can be used directly on the web, or players can download the app.
 Since it is available as a web service, players can quickly join servers, and begin communicating.
 Personally, I’ve used Discord quite a bit while playing CS:GO, and sometimes even Fortnite, and most of the gamers here at Beebom depend on Discord to communicate during their PUBG matches.

 Feature-wise, Discord offers a lot.
 Players can create custom hotkeys, and use Discord as an in-game overlay.
 The overlay feature is pretty useful, because it allows players to have a seamless interaction with both the game that they are playing, as well as all of the people they are communicating with, using Discord.
 The service also allows players to set individual volume levels for other players, so it’s easy to increase the volume for people you want to listen to, and decrease it for others.
 Couple that with the low resource, and bandwidth usage of Discord, and you easily have a winner.
 Apart from that, Discord also offers IP, and DDoS protection, so you don’t need to worry about anyone DDoSing your server.
 Even though Discord is one of the best voice chat apps for gamers but if you don’t want to go with Discord, here are some viable Discord alternatives that you can check out.

-Download (Available for Windows, macOS, Linux)
+Download (Available for Windows and web)

 Another option you can look at, for your in-game chat needs is TeamSpeak.
 It uses the Opus codec (also used by Discord), for voice chat, and achieves some really low latency times with it.
 For admins, TeamSpeak offers a lot of permissions that they can use to control, and manage their servers.
 This is in contrast to Discord, which offers a significantly lesser number of these, in order to keep the app simple, and easy to use.